lowdefy/lowdefy-docs/docs/blocks/input/slider_input.md

 sidebar_label: Slider Input
 ---

-Slider block that changes the path name in [`_state`](concepts/lowdefy-file.md) to the number value selected on the slider.
+Slider form input field.
+Allows the user to select a number value at a interval between a minimum and maximum value.
+The input to this field is saved in [`state`](concepts/state.md), at the path name of the field.
 - Output data types: _Number_

 ## Required fields